meshcloud/unipipe-service-broker/docs/en/overview.md

 The meshStack marketplace enables you to serve and manage your services in the meshPanel.

 Offering your services in the central cloud foundation portal has the following benefits:
-- easier reach customers which already are approching cloud services
+- easier reach customers which already are approaching cloud services
 - out-of-the-box billing capabilities
 - (optional) user assignment through the cloud foundation portal

 We suggest you to setup your Service Broker using meshcloud open-source project "Unipipe-Service-Broker".
 The Unipipe-Service-Broker will enable you fast and quick demo setup, quick iterative service development and a quick time-to-market.
-The Unipipe-Service-Broker will reduce your own code development efforts as it provides the basic functionality requied by the Open Service Broker API reference.
+The Unipipe-Service-Broker will reduce your own code development efforts as it provides the basic functionality required by the Open Service Broker API reference.

 # Requirements
 Service Owner need to implement their service according to the Open Service Broker API (https://www.openservicebrokerapi.org/).
 The reference for the Open Service Broker API can be found here: https://github.com/openservicebrokerapi/servicebroker/blob/master/spec.md

-If you want to offer a servcie in the marketplace you need meet the following requirements:
+If you want to offer a service in the marketplace you need meet the following requirements:
 - Your own meshCustomer in the meshPanel where you can add your Open Service Broker
 - Your Open Service Broker implementation including a catalog definition